Frequently Asked Questions

 Is there any compensation for participation?

-All infant and child participants receive a certificate and a small gift every time they take part in one of our studies.
+Participating families go into a draw to win a gift certificate, and infants and children receive a small gift every time they take part in one of our studies.

 What if I need to bring other children with me?